Frequently Asked Questions

 .
 It requiresrecipient

-(as a string matching our E.164 pattern) andmessage
+(string matching E.164 pattern) andmessage

-(as a non-empty string).
-Fastify automatically returns a400 Bad Request
+(non-empty string).
+Fastify automatically returns400 Bad Request

 to useasync/await